collaide/repository-manager/README.md

 ## Installation

-TODO : This is not mad !!!
+TODO : This is not made !!!

 Add to your Gemfile: